Nestor Torres in a Concert For A New Renaissance

 September 11, 2001 was supposed to be an exciting day for Torres.
 The Latin Grammy Awards were scheduled to be presented in Los Angeles with Torres as a nominee.
 The event was cancelled, but Torres ended up winning a Grammy.
 Against the backdrop of such tragedy came inspiration.

 “Three people I knew had died in the attack.
 I felt the urge to go to New York City and play in different houses of worship.
 It was my intention to be a conduit for whatever energy was prevalent in the City at the time, and channel it as music that could transform grief to acceptance, anger to courage, and despair to hope.
-From those improvisations emerged seven of the songs to be performed at the Concert on November 11, said Torres”Be sure to tell them Soul Of Miami sent you!
+From those improvisations emerged seven of the songs to be performed at the Concert on November 11, said Torres”If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.